Govind-Patwal/Pewlett-Hackard-Analysis/README.md

     The reason behind the duplicates records is that the data is coming straight out from the table **titles**, which contains all the titles that a person has ever held while working with Pewlett Hackard.
 The table **titles** has **443,308** records as compared to **300,024** in the table **employees**.

-    TAKEAWAY - If we have a table that has the latest titles of all employees, many steps can be saved.
-In the past Pewlett Hackard has been using EXCEL and VBA - with SQL, this table can be create using some lines of code
+    TAKEAWAY - If we had a table that had the latest titles of all employees, many steps could have been saved.

+    In the past Pewlett Hackard was using EXCEL and VBA.
+Now, with SQL, we will create this table with a few lines of code
     ```
     SELECT  DISTINCT ON (emp_no)
 	    emp_no,